ndronos/c-nomorph/is-Punk-Rock/README.md

 real division, integer division, and modulo.
 The firts two happen to look identical.

+...
+The expression '3.' is a floating-point real number, and if there is a real number in the numerator or denominator, then floating-point division happens, producing a floating-point result.
+If both numerator and denominator are integers, then the result is the integer you would get from doing the division with real numbers and then rounding toward zero to an integer.
+The modulo operator, '%', gives the remainder.

 (Klemens, 2015) C 101 pp. 355
 ```
+- divisions.c
 - Cast Less pp. 145